Introduction

 );

-Using either of the approaches will produce {Paul,John,null}.
+Using either of the approaches will produce {Paul,John,null}

 However, if there is a null in the stream, both approaches will throw a NullPointerException.
-We have to handle null by filtering nulls before map using a filter for the first approach.
+We have to handle null by filtering nulls before map using filter for the first approach.
 For the second, we can use Collectors.filtering (first approach is preferred as it is more readable).

 List<Student> students = Arrays.asList(